Back to Top

 Concept art for the new 2025 DnD Ravenloft Novel, featuring a terrified woman running through a mist-shrouded graveyard filled with zombies.

-When will the new Ravenloft novel be released?
+When will the new Ravenloft book be released?

-The Untitled Ravenloft Novel is slated for release on April 15th, 2025 in both a hardcover and eBook format.
+Heir of Strahd is slated for release on May 27th, 2025 in both a hardcover and eBook format.
 Notably, reviewer copies will likely be available several weeks before then.

 Notably, the book is being published under the Random House Worlds, which is an imprint of Random House Books; the former distributor of Dungeons & Dragons products who parted ways with Wizards of the Coast in October 2023.